Charles Beauclerk, 15th Duke of St Albans

-Charles Francis Topham de Vere Beauclerk (born 22 February 1965), also styled Earl of Burford by courtesy, is a British aristocrat and heir to the peerage title of Duke of St Albans.
+Charles Francis Topham de Vere Beauclerk, 15th Duke of St Albans (born 22 February 1965), styled Lord Vere until 1988 and Earl of Burford between 1988 and 2026, is a British scholar, author, hereditary peer, former politician and notable exponent of the Oxfordian theory.

-Beauclerk first came to public attention when he attempted to interfere with a debate in the House of Lords, declaring a Bill which would exclude hereditary peers from the House to be treasonable.

-A writer and exponent of the Oxfordian theory of Shakespeare authorship, after the House of Lords Act 1999, he is not known by his courtesy title.
+Beauclerk first came to public attention when he attempted to interfere in debate over the House of Lords Act 1999, decrying the bill as treasonable.
+He later became a politician, writer and exponent of the Oxfordian theory of Shakespeare authorship.

 Early life

-Lord Burford is the eldest son and heir apparent of Murray Beauclerk, 14th Duke of St Albans, and is descended from Charles Beauclerk, 1st Duke of St Albans, the illegitimate son of Charles II and Nell Gwyn.
+Beauclerk was born on 22 February 1965, the only son and second child of Murray Beauclerk, Earl of Burford (1939–2026), later 14th Duke of St Albans, and his first wife Rosemary Frances Scoones (born 1941).
+He is descended from Charles Beauclerk, 1st Duke of St Albans, the illegitimate son of Charles II and Nell Gwyn.
+He is also the senior representative of the House of de Vere.

-He was educated at Eton College and Sherborne School before going up to Hertford College, Oxford.
+From birth, he was styled as Lord Vere by courtesy and Earl of Burford after his father succeeded his father as 14th Duke of St Albans in 1988.
+He was educated at Eton College, Sherborne School, Hertford College, Oxford, where he gained a first-class master's degree in modern languages and University of Wales Trinity St David..
+He worked in the Routledge publishing translation department from 1991 to 1993.

 Politics

-Beauclerk first came to wide public attention during a debate on the House of Lords Act 1999 concerning the amendment of voting rights for hereditary peers.
+Beauclerk first came to public attention during a debate on the House of Lords Act 1999 concerning the amendment of voting rights for hereditary peers.
 After listening to the debate while seated on the first step of the throne, as was his right as the eldest son of a peer, Beauclerk leapt to his feet, crossed the floor of the House, stood on the Woolsack (the Speaker's chair in the House of Lords) and declared the bill treason to the life and culture of Britain, insisting that hereditary peers should retain their right to sit and vote in the House.
 He said, "This bill, drafted in Brussels, is treason.
 What we are witnessing is the abolition of Britain...
 Before us lies the wasteland...
 No Queen, no culture, no sovereignty, no freedom.
 Stand up for your Queen and country and vote this bill down."

 His actions led to criticism from Labour Party MPs.
-Angela Smith said it was the "tantrum of a naughty child", adding that "While claiming to defend tradition, he clearly showed no respect for it; while decrying the will of the elected House to be 'treason', he showed no respect for democracy."
+Angela Smith, future Leader of the House of Lords, who introduced the House of Lords (Hereditary Peers) Act 2026 in the House of Lords, said it was the "tantrum of a naughty child", adding that "While claiming to defend tradition, he clearly showed no respect for it; while decrying the will of the elected House to be 'treason', he showed no respect for democracy."

-On 14 May 2016 Lord Burford was the guest-of-honour at the Annual Dinner of the ultra-conservative Traditional Britain Group where he received a standing ovation.